 Before changing my lifestyle I had no idea the way my body would react to clean food and exercise.
 As I evolved through the process I quickly learned there are more benefits to losing weight than a smaller dress size.

-When I slack on my healthy eating habits and put exercise on the back burner I feel the complete opposite and almost instantly.
-I am tired, sluggish, and can barely focus.
+When I slack on my healthy eating habits and put exercise on the back burner I instantly feel the complete opposite.
+I’m tired, sluggish, and can barely focus.
 I do try to get back on track as soon as I feel that way.
 If I don’t, within a couple weeks, my body will start to feel and look different and I can tell I am gaining weight.
 It only takes a 5-6 pounds before my clothes start to get tight and I feel uncomfortable.
 Even my skin and hair look different.

 The way I look and feel completely depends on the foods I eat and if I am exercising.
 I also keep in mind that I am in control of this.
 I choose the foods I eat and if I exercise.
 It’s my choice to make it a priority or not.